 The FIRST LEGO League tournament structure uses an advancement format.
-After an minimum of an eight week build season, during which time teams can participate in Challenge Academies, teams attend a regional qualifying event.
+After a minimum of an eight week build season—during which time teams can participate in Challenge Academies—teams attend a qualifying tournament.
 Depending on their performance at the qualifier, a team can advance to a state championship.
 The ultimate goal is to attend either the FIRST World Festival or an Open Invitational.

 A Challenge Academy is a mid-season event in which teams come together, share ideas, and network with each other.
 During a Challenge Academy, the host venue runs simulated Robot Game matches using nearly the same standards as an official FIRST LEGO League tournament event.
 The host venue also provides opportunities for teams to receive feedback on the various judging areas.
 Challenge Academies are designed for teams to demonstrate Gracious Professionalism and Coopertition prior to an official qualifier event by sharing their mid-season accomplishments and learning from their future competition.